Bridge Python and Excel

 Write, execute, and manage Python code directly within Microsoft Excel workbooks.
 Full-featured IDE, custom function publishing, package management, and real-time debugging.

-Alpha Version
+Beta Version

-Early stage development - Not for production use
+Ready for intensive testing by users - Not for production use

 XPyCode IDE Overview